If you are adopting a kitten from us congratulations! Bengals are wonderful personable loving cats. Once you own one, you'll always want to have one.

 All the kittens here wear colored velcro collars so you will be able to identify who is who in the videos.
 This also really helps when you put a real collar on them for the first time.
 They really don't mind it compared to kittens who have never experienced the sensation of wearing a collar.

 When they first go home very few collars will fit them properly because their neck is so tiny.
 The best ones I have found are by a brand called Lil Pals.
 I've seen them at Pet Co and Pet Smart for $9.99.
 They are 6-8 inch adjustable by 5/16 inch width.
 They really fit great and will last quite a few months before you will need a bigger size.
-Here's some cute ones that Amazon sells for a little less.
+Here's some cute ones sold on Amazon.

 For cats you want an ID tag no bigger than 1 inch in diameter.
 They really don't like anything too big swinging from their neck.
 You can order a customized one with all your info on it for your baby so you know if they get out they will find their way back to you.
 Here's some nice options that are 1 inch or a little less and this size will be perfect for kittens or adults.